RubiconMedia/RubiCon-Media-Tool/README.md

 My goal is to build a strong, collaborative team where everyone is rewarded fairly for their work and has a real stake in the future of the company.

-If you are interested in joining, please contact me directly at Tobias@rubiconmedia.no.
+If you are interested in joining, please contact support@rubiconmedia.no
 ![RubiCon Media Tool Screenshot](https://www.rubiconmedia.no/devteam.jpg)
 ---